 At around the same time additional initiatives promoting the pro-life import of the Annunciation in the U.S. began in the Peoria, IL Roman Catholic Diocese via the Family Resources Center, which hosts a festive open house celebration on the feast day and distributes publications on starting an Annunciation Church/School Program as well as a Lenten Reflection service on Christ's prenatal life and Spiritual Adoption programs of prayer for unborn children from the nine months from March 25 to Christmas.
 Although not specifically "Day of the Unborn Child" events or activism, the intent was likeminded.
 As stated in the Family Resource Center News published by the Peoria Diocese Respect Life Board, "the Feast of the Annunciation program is a beautiful way to teach the reality of the unborn child by following Jesus' own journey in the womb from the Annunciation until his birth at Christmas--a journey that reveals that Jesus was already here on earth as our Redeemer alive in the womb of his mother Mary nine months before Christmas."
 Excerpted from a Jan/Feb 2012 Family Resources Center News pg.
 3 article by Jan Smith entitled "Prepare Now to Celebrate March 25."

-American Life League also began promoting the pro-life aspects of the Annunciation feast, offering suggestions for its celebration and advocating its adoption as an official "Day of the Preborn."
+American Life League also began promoting the pro-life aspects of the Annunciation feast, offering suggestions for its celebration and specifically advocating its adoption as an official "Day of the Preborn."
 Their efforts combined both aspects of the secular Day of the Unborn Child movement and the theologically based pro-life Annunciation-awareness and observance for churches, families and private organizations.
 To further these efforts, in 2007 the organization announced a year-long campaign collecting online petitions via its DayOfThePreborn.com site to have March 25th declared "The Day of the Preborn" by the President of the United States.
 To read more about ALL's emphasis on the importance of the feast of Christ's conception search for the term Annunciation via their website search box.